udistr/CyclicArrays.jl/docs/src/main.md

 ## Connections

 The generality of CyclicArrays allows for the generation of various grid types.
 Below are three examples, each with five moving particles.
-* The first example (left) shows the trivial case where a particle that exits the right edge enters from the left.
+* The first example (a) shows the trivial case where a particle that exits the right edge enters from the left.
 Similarly, a particle that leaves the top edge enters from the bottom.
-* The middle animation shows a case in which the x-y directions are switched.
+* Animation (b) shows a case in which the x-y directions are switched.
 When a particle exists from the right edge (x-direction), it enters from the bottom edge (y-direction).
 When a particle exits from the top edge, it enters from the left.
-* The right animation illustrates a case in which the dimensions are flipped.
+* Animation (c) illustrates a case in which the dimensions are flipped.
 When a Particle exits from the right side edge at the bottom, it enters from the top of the left edge.
 When a particle exits from the right side of the top edge, it enters from the left side of the bottom edge.